-Company Characteristics/ Nature of Company
+Company Characteristics/ Nature

 1. voluntary association: A company,as mentioned earlier,is a voluntary association of persons,i.e., it can neither compel a person to become its member nor to give up its membership.
 It is the personal choice of people and their lust for profit or some other objective of their own.

 2. Separate legal entity: In the eyes of law, a company is regarded as an entity separated from its members, It has an independent corporate existence, the company’s money and property belongs to the company and not to the shareholders.
 It can hold property, make contracts and employ persons, it can sue or sued.
-Therefore a company can enter into contracts with the members and in the same manner the members can enter into contracts with the company.
+Therefore it can enter into contracts with the members and in the same manner the members can enter into contracts with the company.

 4. Common seal: Since a company has no physical existence, it must act through its agents and all such contracts entered into by its agents must be under the seal of the company.
 The common seal acts as an official signature of the company.
 The company’s seal is affixed on all documents executed for and on its behalf.

-5. Limited liability: A company may be limited by shares or limited by guarantee.
+5. Limited liability: It may be limited by shares or limited by guarantee.
 In a company limited by shares, the liability of members is limited to the unpaid value of the shares.
 If the face value of a share is Rs.
 20 and the member has already paid Rs.10.
 He can be called upon to pay not more than Rs.10 during the lifetime of the company.
 In case of a company limited by the guarantee, the liability of the member is limited to such amount as guarantee by the member in the event of its being wind up.

 6. Transferability of shares: The share of a joint stock company are freely transferable except in the case of a private limited company.
 Every member owning a fully paid-up shares is usually at liberty to dispose it off according to his choice.
 Restriction imposed by the articles on the absolute right of the members to transfer shares shall be void.
 In the case of private companies, transfer of shares shall not be permitted except according to the conditions laid down in the articles of association.

-7. Separate property: A company can own separate property in its own name.
+7. Separate property: It can own separate property in its own name.
 Although its capital and assets are contributed by its shareholders, they are not the private and joint owners if its property.
 The company is the real person in which all its property is vested and by which it is controlled, managed and disposed of.